Haide-He/Trace4J/docs/source/install.md

 * Intel Broadwell CPUs or later.
 * Linux x86-64 systems (kernel version ≥ 5.15).
-* A JDK 8 or above installed and available in your `PATH`.
+* JDK 8 or above installed and available in your `PATH`.
 * C/C++ tooling for building native components (e.g., GCC, Make, and CMake).
 * `perf_event_open` support enabled in your kernel, and system permissions to use PMUs (e.g., `CAP_SYS_ADMIN` or `perf_event_paranoid` appropriately configured).
 * For the GUI and trace-processing pipeline: Python 3.10 or above, and a modern web browser.